Sausage Race: Randall Simon incident

 On July 9, 2003, Randall Simon, then the first baseman of the Pittsburgh Pirates, hit the head of a runner's costume with a baseball bat.
-The tap did not hit the actual head of Mandy Block, who was wearing the Italian sausage costume, but it did knock her over, and she took the hot dog down with her.
+The tap did not hit the actual head of Mandy Block, who was wearing the Italian sausage costume, but it did knock her over, and she took the Hot Dog down with her.
 The Polish sausage helped the Italian sausage up and all sausages finished the race.
 Simon was arrested, fined, and suspended by Major League Baseball for three games.
 He later apologized.
-Block asked only that the offending bat be autographed and given to her.
+Block laughed off the incident and called herself "just a sausage."
+She asked only that the offending bat be autographed and given to her.
 Simon obliged.
 Later that year, Mandy Block received a complimentary trip to Curaçao, Simon's home island, from the Curaçao Tourism Board.
 Since the incident, T-shirts and other memorabilia have been sold with the slogan "Don't whack our wiener!"
 Pittsburgh lost the game 2–1.

 Simon was traded to the Chicago Cubs later that season for reasons unrelated to the incident.
 He returned to Milwaukee with the Cubs for a series against the Brewers.
 During the first game, Simon's teammates playfully held him back as the sausages raced past their dugout, and manager Dusty Baker guarded the bat rack.
 In that same game, Simon purchased Italian sausages for a randomly chosen section of the crowd.